boundlessgeo/qgis-geoserver-rendering-tests/README.rst

 QGIS GeoServer SLD adapter tests
 ================================

-This unit tests QGIS an GeoServer rendering engines by comparing WMS GetImage output.
+This unit tests QGIS and GeoServer rendering engines by comparing WMS GetImage output.

 Several SLD transformation routines can be tests, currently, the only tested